LeChat76/Projet10OC/README.md

     * for Linux "source .venv/bin/activate"
     * for Windows ".\.venv\Scripts\activate"
-Install the necessary libraries by typing : "pip install -r requirements.txt" Go in the folder of the projet : "cd litreview"
+Install the necessary libraries by typing : "pip install -r requirements.txt" Go in the folder of the projet : "cd project"
+And run the webserver : python manage.py runserver"